 Overview

-The following describes how to install Node.js and related local packages to DreamHost servers.
+This article describes how to install Node.js packages to a DreamHost server.

 Installing Node.js and npm

 Node.js is not installed by default on newer DreamHost servers.
 You must manually install a custom version under your server's username.
-View the following article for instructions on how to install a custom version of Node.js.
+See this article for instructions on how to install a custom version of Node.js.

 [server]$ npm install <package_name>